charlpcronje/Chrome-Extension-for-LLMs/ext/README.md

 1. Create a developer account on the Chrome Web Store if you don't have one already.
 2. Prepare the extension for publishing:
    - Update the `manifest.json` file with the appropriate version number and description.
-   - Ensure that all the necessary files are included in the `chrome-extension` directory.
+   - Ensure that all the necessary files are included in the `ext` directory.
-3. Create a ZIP file of the `chrome-extension` directory.
+3. Create a ZIP file of the `ext` directory.
 4. Go to the Chrome Web Store Developer Dashboard.
 5. Click on "Add New Item" and upload the ZIP file of your extension.
 6. Fill in the required information, such as the extension name, description, screenshots, and promotional images.